 DJI Mavic Air review!

 At first glance this sporty-looking new drone captured our interest.
 We then learned all about the DJI Mavic Air and knew we were in for a treat.
-That was a month ago now, we’ve been flying this folding quadcopter ever since and are now bringing you our official opinions of the drone.
-Update: And now, after even more time with the drone, we still enjoy this thing, we still reach for it first when we are going for a casual flight.
+That was at launch, from that point forward we flew this folding quadcopter , we took a month before releasing our official opinions of the drone.
+Over a year later, our feeling haven’t changed much, we still enjoy this thing, we often still reach for it first when we are going for a casual flight.

-DJI may have a lot planned for 2018, but it all starts with the Mavic Air – if what we are experiencing so far is any indication, it’s going to be a good year.
+DJI may have had a lot planned for 2018, but it all started with the Mavic Air – if what we are experiencing so far is any indication, it’s going to be a good year.
 Let’s dive in, this is our DJI Mavic Air review.

 With a base price as low as $700 today, the Mavic Air remains our top pick for drones under $1000.
 We are excited for the day a new drone comes along and takes the claim for this title, but we will happily continue to fly the Mavic Air ourselves for the foreseeable future.